uci-iasl/ROS-intro/Installation/README.md

 > ```
 > $ sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654
 > ```

 **Installation**

 Before installing ROS using binary installation, make sure that your Debian package package is up-to-date by entering the command.
 > ```sh
 > $ sudo apt-get update
 > ```

 There are three versions of ROS versions for this installation depending on the usage and the need for the computer you are installing ROS on.
-But we will be using Desktop-Full, which consists of ROS, rqt, rviz, useful libraries, navigation, 2D and 3D simulators.
+But we will be using *Desktop-Full*, which consists of ROS, rqt, rviz, useful libraries, navigation, 2D and 3D simulators.

 > ```sh
 > $ sudo apt-get install ros-kinetic-desktop-full